 The settlement also resolves similar allegations brought under the federal False Claims Act and its state law equivalents by William St. James LaCorte, M.D., that were consolidated with those of Kieff in 2006.

 The federal government, the states, and the District of Columbia intervened in the case in 2009, thereby assuming responsibility for its prosecution.
 At the time settlement in principle was achieved, a trial date was scheduled for March 7, 2016, less than a month away.

 Kieff, who learned of the alleged fraud while working at another pharmaceutical company, educating hospital pharmacists, physicians and healthcare providers about acid suppression drugs, praised the Department of Justice for its perseverance in the case, saying she was satisfied that the government’s and taxpayers’ interests had been appropriately recognized and protected.

 The federal False Claims Act and its state law equivalents permit private citizens to bring lawsuits on behalf of the federal and state governments against persons who present false or fraudulent claims for payment under government contracts or programs, including the Medicaid program.
 Whistleblowers, such as Ms. Kieff and Dr. LaCorte, are entitled to receive a portion of the proceeds of any settlement or judgment awarded against a defendant.

-The U.S. Government attorneys prosecuting the case are led by Andy Mao and Sanjay Bhambhani of the U.S. Department of Justice in Washington, D.C., and by Gregg Shapiro and Brian Pérez-Daple of the U.S. Attorney’s Office in Boston.
-Carolyn Ellis of the New York State Attorney General’s Office and Steven Sharobem of the Attorney General's Office for the Commonwealth of Massachusetts led the states’ efforts in this case.
+The U.S. government attorneys prosecuting the case were led by Andy Mao and Sanjay Bhambhani of the U.S. Department of Justice in Washington, D.C., and by Gregg Shapiro and Brian Pérez-Daple of the U.S. Attorney’s Office in Boston.
+Carolyn Ellis of the New York State Attorney General’s Office and Steven Sharobem of the Attorney General’s Office for the Commonwealth of Massachusetts led the states’ efforts in this case.